msmfsd/codefolio-api/README.md

 > Codefolio - Deploy to your Heroku dyno

 ## Contributing
-Feel free to open issue or post pull request
+Feel free to open an issue or post a pull request

 All contributions are appreciated!